paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 § 860.
 Art 60.
 Post-trial processing in general and special courts-martial

-(a) Statement of Trial Results.—(1) The military judge of a general or special court-martial shall enter into the record of trial a document entitled ‘Statement of Trial Results’, which shall set forth—
+(a) Statement of Trial Results.—(1) The military judge of a general or special court-martial shall enter into the record of trial a document entitled “Statement of Trial Results”, which shall set forth—

 (A) each plea and finding;